nadineamin/pisa_data_analysis/README.md

 ## Key Insights for Presentation

-> In the presentation, I will show the plots that had an effect on the total score the most.
-Those include the bivariate plots of the variables mentioned above against the total score.
-I will also include the multivariate plot of the father and mother's jobs vs. the number of cellphones vs. the total score.
+> In the presentation, I displayed the plots that affected the total scores the most.
+Those included the bivariate plots of the variables mentioned above against the total score.
+I also included the multivariate plot of the father and mother's jobs vs. the number of cellphones vs. the total score.